pseuxide/pseuxide.github.io/_drafts/2023-12-14-diving_into_the_world_of_modding_unity_games.md

 Right off the bat, create a C# Class Library project.
 Remember we're making internal mod.

-Then, right click **References** on the solution explorer and click **Add Reference** -> **Browse** and go to root directory of the Lethal Company and find folder called `Managed` which typically located in root/GAMENAME_Data folder.
+Then, right click **Dependencies** on the solution explorer and click **Add Reference** -> **Browse** and go to root directory of the Lethal Company and find folder called `Managed` which typically located in root/GAMENAME_Data folder.

 In the folder, there should be bunch of .dlls yet the ones we're interested in is what's called `Assenbly-CSharp.dll`, `Assembly-CSharp-firstpass.dll` and all the files starts their name with `Unity` and `UnityEngine`.
+I know it's tremendous amount, but add them all anyway.

 By now we added all we need which allow us to use all the fun stuff inside the game.
 The magic word `using UnityEngine;` gives us the power from now on.

 ### dllmain

-To perform work after get injected define what's equivalent to dllmain in C++ haha.
+To perform its functionality after injection, define what's equivalent to dllmain in C++.

 ```cs
 using UnityEngine;